awsdocs/aws-iot-docs/developerguide/audit-tutorial.md

 In the following procedure, you enable Simple Notifications Service \(SNS\) notifications to alert you when your audits identifies any non\-compliant resources\.
 In this tutorial you will set up notifications for the audit checks enabled in the [Enable audit checks](#audit-tutorial-enable-checks) tutorial\.

 1. First, you need to create an IAM policy that provides access to Amazon SNS via the AWS Management Console\.
-You can do this by following the [Creating a AWS IoT Device Defender Audit IAM role \(optional\)](#audit-iam) process, but selecting **AmazonSNSRole** in step 8\.
+You can do this by following the [Creating a AWS IoT Device Defender Audit IAM role \(optional\)](#audit-iam) process, but selecting **AWSIoTDeviceDefenderPublishFindingsToSNSMitigationAction** in step 8\.

 1. In the [AWS IoT console](https://console.aws.amazon.com/iot), in the navigation pane, expand **Defend** and select **Settings**\.